The Little Old Lady (from Pasadena): In popular culture

-During the 1960s, the term became a popular punchline for many comedians, particularly Johnny Carson, who often invoked it when he took The Tonight Show to Los Angeles before permanently moving it there in 1972.
+During the 1960s, the phrase "little old lady from Pasadena" became a popular punchline for many comedians, particularly Johnny Carson, who often invoked it when he took The Tonight Show to Los Angeles before permanently moving it there in 1972.

 In "the Gunslinger", the last episode of The Dick Van Dyke Show to be filmed (though it was not the last aired), Rob dreams he is a sheriff in the Old West, where a gun salesman (Allan Melvin) tries to sell him a pistol, telling him "This gun was only fired once -- to kill a little old lady in Pasadena".

-The song was one of many California related songs played throughout "Sunshine Plaza" in the original Disney California Adventure.
+The song was one of many California-related songs played throughout "Sunshine Plaza" in the original Disney California Adventure.